- Background checks in India are legal but not universally mandatory across all industries and roles.

 By conducting such checks, employers gain access to valuable information, including criminal history, educational qualifications, employment history, and other relevant details impacting job performance or the company's reputation.

-Are You Legally Required to Run Background Checks on Indian Employees?
+Is it Legal to Run Background Checks on Indian Employees?

 In India, no specific legal requirement mandates all employers to conduct background checks on their employees.
 However, certain industries or positions may have regulations or guidelines that necessitate background screening.

-For example, sectors such as
+For example, sectors such as:

 - Banking